1kosyrkoff/Mean-Variance-Analysis-Cryptocurrency/README.md

 # Mean-Variance-Analysis-Cryptocurrency
-There's a script that lets you to implement the Harry MArkowitz portfolio analysis to the cryptocurrency market
+There's a script that lets you to implement the Harry Markowitz portfolio analysis to the cryptocurrency market